telerik/fiddler-everywhere-docs/capture-traffic/remote-devices/capturing-from-remote-windows.md

 1. Enable the remote connections of Fiddler Everywhere through **Settings** > **Connections** > **Allow remote computers to connect**.

 1. Check the local IP address of the Fiddler Everywhere application host.
 You can use [the connection status on the lower right-hand side]({slug connections-section}) to obtain the host IP address.
-Alternatively, you can obtain the host IP address while using a terminal command like **ipconfig**/ **ifconfig** (depending on the OS).
+Alternatively, you can obtain the host IP address while using a terminal command like **ipconfig**.

     ![Host local IP address](../images/kb/host-ip.png)